 For the delivery of UE conformance test specifications to meet the needs of the GERAN, UTRA, E-UTRA, 5G NR and beyond related test industry in so far as resources allow.
 Therefore, RAN5 will need to liaise directly with the relevant industry fora in order to determine its priorities and overall work plan.

-Notwithstanding the ToR of the other RAN working groups, RAN5 may propose UE conformance tests to reflect emerging requirements within the test industry.
-Any such proposal shall be processed through the relevant RAN working group(s).

 In addition, RAN5 may be requested to prepare a set of test procedures for which there may not be associated defined requirements in the 3GPP core specifications.
 Any such proposal would need to be approved at the RAN Plenary.